Get involved in the world's largest robotics competition and bring your students' STEM skills to life!

-The VEX IQ Challenge brings STEM skills to life by tasking teams of students with designing and building a robot to play against other teams in a game-based engineering challenge.
-Using a VEX IQ robotics kit the team create a robot that meets the demands of the game that year in a mix of fully autonomous and student driver-controlled matches.
-They also present their Engineering Notebook to a panel of judges who will look "under the hood" of the robot, the team and the whole design process.
+The VEX IQ Robotics Competition brings STEM skills to life by tasking teams of students with designing and building a robot to play against other teams in a game-based engineering challenge.
+Using a VEX IQ robotics kit, the team create a robot that meets the demands of the game for that season in a mix of fully autonomous and student driver-controlled matches.
+They also present their Engineering Notebook to a panel of judges, who will look "under the hood" of the robot, the team, and the whole design process.

 Classroom STEM concepts are put to the test as students learn lifelong skills in teamwork, leadership, communications, and more.
-Tournaments are held year-round at the local, regional and national levels that culminate at the VEX Robotics World Championship each April!
-All of the resources that the students and teachers/mentors need are available on our website accessible by all.
+Tournaments are held year-round at local, regional, and national levels (around 40 in the UK alone) that culminate at the VEX Robotics World Championship in Dallas each April!

 Every tournament is supported by a team of volunteers along with the Robotics Education & Competition Foundation Regional Support Manager.
 STEM Ambassadors can work with teams to support teachers and also judge at events to give inspiration and guidance to attendees.
-The competition is open to all including school teams, clubs, independent teams.
-Support is available for entry with grants.
+The competition is open to all, globally, including schools, clubs, and independent teams.

-Students in the teams learn a range of skills they can apply and develop both in school and as they move into further and higher education and, ultimately, a career.
+By participating, students learn a range of skills they can apply and develop in school, as they move into further and higher education and, ultimately, take into their careers.

-There is an annual registration fee of £100+VAT for the season.
-Teams require a robotics kit to build with, this is available from VEX Robotics and can be used year-on-year, so it's not an annual fee.
+There is an annual registration fee of £125+VAT for the season.
+Teams require a robotics kit to build with - this is available from VEX Robotics and can be used year-on-year, so it's not an annual fee.
 Teams can attend as many qualification events as they wish.

 Improve engagement, interest or enjoyment in STEM subjects